BUSINESS AND BASIS OF PRESENTATION

 Allowance for Credit Losses

 The allowance for credit losses is a valuation account that is deducted from the loans’ amortized cost basis to present the net amount expected to be collected on the loans.
 The allowance for credit losses is adjusted by a credit loss provision which is reported in earnings, and reduced by the charge-off of loan amounts, net of recoveries.
-Loans are charged off against the allowance when management believes the uncollectibility of a loan balance in confirmed.
+Loans are charged off against the allowance when management believes the uncollectability of a loan balance is confirmed.
 Expected recoveries do not exceed the aggregate of amounts previously charged-off and expected to be charged-off.
 Expected credit loss inherent in non-cancellable off-balance sheet credit exposures is accounted for as a separate liability included in other liabilities.

 Management estimates the allowance balance using relevant available information, from internal and external sources, relating to past events, current conditions, and reasonable and supportable forecasts.
 Historical loan default and loss experience provides the basis for the estimation of expected credit losses.
 Adjustments to historical loss information incorporate management’s view of current conditions and forecasts.